 Birthdays, especially for children, are one of the favourite things that many people love.
 Being the hero of the day, receiving congratulations from your family, friends, and relatives, accepting gifts, and thinking of people is one of the reasons why everyone is happy.
 Sometimes it may be that you have to celebrate your birthday a few days in advance, or someone will congratulate you the day before.
 In many places, this is acceptable, and there is no problem, but as one of the strange facts about Germany, this is not the case in this country!

 There is a statement that perfectly reflects the German way of thinking: “Du sollst den Tag nicht vor dem Abend loben” or “You should not praise the day in the night before.”
 It makes perfect sense.
 It means that you cannot be sure of something until it happens, as it might not happen.
 Therefore, celebrating someone’s birthday ahead of time means that he or she will not have a birthday or, to be more precise, that person may die.
-Ah, this superstitious belief of the Germans!
+Ah, this superstitious belief of the German people!

 6. It is the world’s first pine tree decorating country

 It is probably the only holiday in the world where everyone, regardless of the country, religion, language, or race, celebrates the New Year with great enthusiasm and joy.
-For everyone in the New Year, “must-have” is a pine tree decoration.
+For everyone in the New Year, a “must-have” is a pine tree decoration.
 As the time of the pine tree decoration approaches, everyone, especially children, is filled with joy.
 Thus, have you ever thought about who decorated the pine tree first?
 Which country has started this tradition?
 Who thought to decorate a pine tree for the New Year?
 We again refer to Germany for the answer to the question!

 Long before Christianity, evergreen plants and trees had a special meaning for people in the winter.
 As people today decorate their homes with pine trees during the holiday season, ancient peoples hung the branches of evergreen trees on their doors and windows.
 In many countries, the evergreen trees were believed to have cast out evil spirits and protect from diseases.